lelegard/arm-cpusysregs/docs/build-with-features.md

 specific to an Arm feature.

-This approach is acceptable in an embedded computing environment, the original domain where Arm CPU were used first.
+This approach is acceptable in an embedded computing environment, the original domain where Arm CPU's were used first.
 In such a context, the application is compiled for a dedicated unique target.
-It is consequently possible to fine-tume the compilation options for a specific target.
+It is consequently possible to fine-tune the compilation options for a specific target.

 However, as Arm CPU's are now frequently used in server environments, this approach is no longer acceptable.
-On a generic server or laptop, there is no longer dedicated targets.
+On a generic server or even a laptop, there are no longer dedicated targets.
 The end-user purchases a machine and installs generic software on it.
 The binaries for the operating system and applications are simply downloaded and installed.
 Think in terms of "Linux distribution" and "package management".
-A single binary shall be installed and capable to run on any Arm64 machine and get the best of it (ie. use the appropriate optimizations when available).
+A single binary shall be installed and capable to run on any Arm64 machine and get the best of it (i.e. use the appropriate optimizations when available).

 This note explores some aspects of this problem and how to solve it.